Ways You Can Help First Responders Better Understand Autism

 Help a Person With Autism Interact With First Responders

 It is equally important for individuals with autism to learn to interact with first responders as well.
 This is an integral part of applied behavior analysis (ABA) treatment, which is the only autism therapy recommended by the US Surgeon General.
 Within ABA treatment, skilled clinicians systematically teach basic skills to successfully interact with first responders.
-Such skills include providing personal information when asked, such as full name, address, parent or caregiver name and phone number.
+Such skills include providing personal information when asked, such as full name, address, the parent or caregiver name and phone number.

 Clinicians also teach people with autism about community helpers such as firefighters and police officers, establishing that first responders are safe and are there to help.
 Caregivers should also work on these skills in the home and community.
 If caregivers are on the scene with a first responder, they should remember to give the first responder important information about the person with autism.
 For example, saying, “This is my son, Johnny.
 He has autism, doesn’t understand long sentences and will run away if you get too close,” can provide instant clarity so first responders can work quickly and effectively.
 Caregivers should also remember to give this vital information to 911 operators.